Make Your Next Trip Extraordinary

 Don’t Forget to Pack

 A shawl or a large scarf.
 While you can get a scarf easily in the market, finding one large enough to act as a shawl is harder.
-With a shawl you can easily cover your shoulders as needed at the temples, but roll it up and put it in your day bag or purse without adding a lot of extra weight.
+With a shawl you can easily cover your shoulders as needed at temples, but keep it in your day bag without adding a lot of extra weight.

 Bragging Rights